PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 ### labels.txt

-labels.txt is currently supported in all project types.
+labels.txt is supported in all project types not importing COCO format annotation.
 PP Label will look for a labels.txt file under the `Dataset Path` during import.
 You can list labels in this file, one for each line.
 For example:

 ```text
 # labels.txt